Local Rules

 C. Requests for permission to broadcast, record, photograph or televise in the courtroom shall be in writing as far in advance as reasonably practical, but in no event later than one (1) hour prior to the courtroom session to be broadcast or photographed unless otherwise permitted by the Judge.

-D. Upon failure to comply with the orders of the judge or with Superintendence Rule 12, the judge may revoke any permission previously granted.
+D. Upon failure to comply with the orders of the Judge or this rule, the Judge may revoke any permission previously granted.

 Rule 30: Request For Interpreter